Indonesian Explorer

 Country: INDONESIA AND WEST PAPUA

 Discover paradise on an authentic expedition through Indonesia’s remote and little known tropical islands.
 Swim with the Whale Sharks in Kwatisore Bay, visit Komodo National Park, home to the famed Komodo Dragon, discover Jacques Cousteau’s “underwater nirvana” Wakatobi National Park and explore the turquoise waters and rainbow corals of Raja Ampat as we traverse powdery white sand beaches and untamed jungles.
-During our voyage from Bali to Madang we have the opportunity to see up to 13 species of Bird-of-paradise and many more endemic species, World War II relics and visit remote tribes.
+During our voyage from Bali to Madang, including post cruise flight to Cairns, we have the opportunity to see Birds-of-paradise and many more endemic species, World War II relics and visit remote tribes and villages.

 ITINERARY SUMMARY

-Transfer to your hotel where our group will spend the first night of the expedition.
+Make your way to your hotel where your group will spend the first night of the expedition.
 This evening meet your fellow voyagers and expedition guides over dinner at the hotel.

 DAY 3 SUMBAWA ISLAND